Style

 Legally

-Since 2021 (Consejo Regulador reform): sugar measured as glucose + fructose only, excluding other reducing substances.
+Since the 2021 Consejo reform: sugar measured as glucose + fructose only, excluding other reducing substances.
 Minimum ageing: two years in solera.
 Alcohol: 15.5 to 22 percent.
-Volatile acidity up to 0.8 g/l.
+Volatile acidity up to 0.8 grams per litre.

-Classic with dessert: Christmas pudding, fruit cake, vanilla ice cream with nuts.
-With blue cheese (Stilton, Roquefort) it works excellently.
-Not with chocolate (too heavy, too bitter).
+Classic with dessert: Christmas pudding, fruit cake, vanilla ice cream with nuts, pears poached in red wine.
+With blue-veined cheese (Stilton, Roquefort, Cabrales) it works beautifully, the sweetness balancing the cheese’s salt.
+Not with chocolate (too heavy, too bitter, the pairing suffocates both elements).
+Serve at 12 to 13 degrees Celsius.